 5 foundational design tips for product landing pages

-Here is a list of recommendations for product landing page design to help you catch your visitor’s eye:
+Here is a list of recommendations for a product landing page design to help you catch your visitor’s eye:

 - Begin with making a layout or, in other words, the structure of the page, thinking about the largest and most important elements prior to concentrating on details.